sirpuffin1/sirpuffin1/README.md

 ### *<div align="center">Hey.
 I'm Angel, YOUR full-time full-stack(I just checked and it IS hyphenated) developer.
 Enjoy your stay here and happy holidays! ❄️🎄</div>*

-- 🔭 I’m currently working on an adaptation of the beloved "Carrot In A Box" game
+- 🔭 I’m currently trying to get hired at my dream company

-- 🌱 I’m currently learning about WebRTC and Fauna
+- 🌱 I’m currently learning about tRPC and the intricacies of the T3 stack

 - ❓ Ask me about anything related to MEAN/MERN stack or comic book related